rust-lang/rfcs/text/0000-deprecate-cargo-categories.md

 Because categories cannot be removed, they also cannot be renamed or otherwise curated by the community.
 However, by switching to keywords, we can effectively solve this problem; community members can simply start publishing their crates under different keywords and older, unsupported crates wouldn't have any issue remaining published under their older versions.

-To make the change clearer, the unified categories and keywords are called "tags" instead, and any crates using keywords or categories in their manifests will implicitly add those strings to tags instead.
-Ultimately, switching to a unified, unrestricted system solves a couple problems:
+To make the change backwards-compatible, any crates using categories in their manifests will implicitly add those strings to keywords instead.
+Ultimately, switching to a unified system solves a couple problems:

 1. Instead of being gatekept by a PR to the crates.io repository, categories can organically be adopted by community members in the form of keywords.
 Which keywords are most popular and useful can be decided organically.
 2. Keywords can still be given descriptions and other metadata on crates.io, although no distinction between these "special" keywords and other keywords is made in cargo itself.
 This allows making changes to the way crates are presented without having to worry about backwards compatibility.